siromivel/lambdeth/README.md

 ### Filter
 Returns a new array with values for which the predicate returns false.

+### Slice
+Returns a new array containing a specified subset of the original array.

 ### Unique
 Returns a new array containing only 1 copy of each value present in the original array.
 ____________________________________________________________________________________________________________________________________